The Lost Island of Alanna

-The Lost Island of Alanna is a branded, graphic adventure video game and marketing initiative conceived and directed by Dale Leary and developed with partner Michael Hall of Raintree Media for Coca-Cola Cherry.
-The game was produced for the brand in the Fall of 1997 and released in the Spring of 1998.
+The Lost Island of Alanna is a graphic adventure video game and marketing initiative conceived and directed by Dale Leary and developed with partner Michael Hall of Raintree Media for Coca-Cola Cherry.
+The game was produced for the brand in the fall of 1997 and released in the spring of 1998.

 The Lost Island of Alanna represents an early example of integrated, digital, viral and social marketing using the internet.
-Alanna included a distributed cd-rom game, integrated social, chat rooms, under-the-cap codes, special product packaging, advertising, outdoor, and 2 promotional websites.
-All created, produced and managed nationally by Raintree Media throughout the full promotional duration.
+Alanna included a distributed CD-ROM game, integrated social chat rooms, under-the-cap codes, special product packaging, advertising, outdoor, and two promotional websites.
+It was all created, produced and managed nationally by Raintree Media throughout the full promotional duration.

 Strategy

 The strategy was to create an underground campaign designed to increase the appeal of Cherry Coke to teens and young adults who are part of what was then "the emerging wired generation."
-Alanna was a marketing success, shifting to a youth-brand in the minds of young consumers.
+Alanna was a marketing success, shifting to a youth brand in the minds of young consumers.

 Implementation

-The campaign by Raintree Media created consumer engagement through underground social dialog while integrating product placement within the myth of a cd-rom videogame.
+The campaign by Raintree Media created consumer engagement through underground social dialogue while integrating product placement within the myth of a CD-ROM computer game.

-In the game, you explore an island where an ancient civilization was concerned about passing on its wisdom, but was wiped out by a volcano before it was able to share its precious knowledge.
-This civilization used clay bowls and a mixture of sparkling water and cherries in tribal ceremony.
-Cross reference this with bottles of Cherry Coke, on the labels of which you'll find clues in the form of cuneiform characters, and you're on your way to solving the mystery.
+In the game, the player explores an island where an ancient civilization was concerned about passing on its wisdom but was wiped out by a volcano before it was able to share its precious knowledge.
+This civilization used clay bowls and a mixture of sparkling water and cherries in a tribal ceremony.
+The game cross-references this with bottles of Cherry Coke, on the labels of which are clues in the form of cuneiform characters, and then the player is encouraged to begin solving the mystery.

-Clues to solve puzzles in the videogame were also distributed through other marketing channels including the Cherry Coke website and another fictitious website called the Standlake University of Cultural Anthropology which posted journal entries as clues.
+Clues to solve puzzles in the computer game were also distributed through other marketing channels, including the Cherry Coke website and another fictitious website called the Standlake University of Cultural Anthropology, which posted journal entries as clues.

 Viral activities included hidden symbols under bottle caps, the aforementioned cuneiform bottle packaging designed by Raintree Media, and hidden within mainstream Cherry Coke magazine ads.

-Socially, clues were leaked ‘underground’ in chat rooms by teams of teens managed by Raintree Media.
+Socially, clues were leaked 'underground' in chat rooms by teams of teens managed by Raintree Media.

 Apart from the Cherry Coke brand being minimized within the game The Lost Island of Alanna gameplay was unusual within the promotional brand-game genre.
-Not only was it far more complex, but consumers were provided with very little information about the game, and no obvious goals or objectives were communicated.
+Not only was it far more complex but consumers were provided with very little information about the game, and no obvious goals or objectives were communicated.
 This meant that players merely began to explore the island and interact with the brand socially through various communication points in real life.
-All intended to create dialog between the brand and the emerging millennial generation.
+It was all intended to create dialogue between the brand and the emerging Millennial generation.